-Tamper-proof records are digital files that have been cryptographically signed by an issuer and registered on the blockchain.
+Tamper-proof records are digital objects (JSON-LD) that have been cryptographically signed by an issuer and registered on the blockchain.
 Each record contains a recipient’s public key, so they can demonstrate ownership of the record without any dependence upon a certificate authority.

 - The Presentation layer can be styled to mimic the look of traditional records.

-- The Content layer is code that contains all of the data and images.
+- The Content layer is JSON-LD code that contains all of the data and images.

 - The Receipt contains proof of the transaction, which includes a signed hash of the content.

-The verification process compares information on the recipient’s record to the receipt stored on the blockchain.
+The verification process compares a hash of the recipient’s record to the hash stored on the blockchain.
 When everything matches, that record is verified.

-Issuance is executed in batches via a merkle tree to preserve computational efficiency and cost effectiveness.
+Issuance is executed in batches via merkle trees to preserve computational efficiency and cost effectiveness.
 Think of this as an email campaign — you can design templates with variables which are filled in with data from thousands of recipients when you “send.”
 Each issuing event creates a single transaction on the blockchain, regardless of the number of records, via the merkle root.

 The blockchain is a distributed ledger stored across a decentralized network.
-The timestamped hash of each record is stored across this entire network for later verification, and confirms the transaction of you giving recipients official records on a certain date and time.
-A record of this transaction can be checked at any time to ensure nothing has been altered since that date.
-An independent blockchain lookup service will find the transaction ID and then verify the issuer keys, the recipient keys, that nothing has changed in the record since the time of issuance.
+The timestamped hash of each record is stored across this entire network for later verification, and confirms the transaction of your institution giving a recipient records on a certain date and time.
+This transaction can be checked at any time to ensure nothing has been altered since that date.
+An independent blockchain lookup service will find the transaction ID and the merkle proof while verifying the issuer keys, the recipient keys, that nothing has changed in the record since the time of issuance.